 - Resist the urge to lecture.
 If you can do that, she won’t need to push you away in order to become herself.

 - Remember that teenagers can be emotional.
+That’s especially true for kids with ADHD.
 Look for the distress under the disrespect.
 By saying something like, “I know you’re upset, but you aren’t normally unkind,” you can create the beginning of a conversation.

-Your daughter speaks to no one and spends all her time in her room with the door closed.
-She has withdrawn from friends, lost interest in activities that once gave her pleasure, and has grown increasingly isolated.
+Your child speaks to no one and spends all her time in her room with the door closed.
+She has withdrawn from friends, has lost interest in activities that once gave her pleasure, and has grown increasingly isolated.

-This kind of behavior is cause for serious concern and falls outside the realm of the normal teenage development.
-You need to find out whether your child has undergone some kind of trauma (bullying, rape) or is abusing drugs or alcohol.
-This behavior could also indicate the beginning of a serious mental health issue such as depression, schizophrenia or bipolar disorder, all which become more common in the late teens and early 20s.
+This kind of behavior is cause for serious concern and falls outside the realm of normal teenage development.
+You need to find out whether your child has undergone some kind of trauma, like bullying or rape, or is abusing drugs or alcohol.
+This behavior could also indicate the beginning of a serious mental health issue such as depression, schizophrenia or bipolar disorder, all of which become more common in the late teens and early 20s.